It has been unfolding for years. But it took until November 2014 for it to happen.

 I started by visiting about a dozen online newsletter sites and viewing them from my laptop, smart-phone and tablet.
 After I found a handful I liked, I right-clicked on the page to view the source code.
 This let me see what theme they were using.

-I finally settled on a premium theme called Design Blog from the developers at Magazine3.com.
+I finally settled on a premium theme from ThriveThemes.
 I went with a premium theme over a free theme because the feature set and support level are usually much better.
-I was lucky enough to get this particular theme on sale for just $42.

 After purchase, I downloaded the theme and added it to my fresh install of WordPress.
 I then asked the developer to import the dummy data that was included in their demo and they were happy to oblige.
 This saved be a lot of setup work since it built my navigation menus and included a bunch of pages and posts.
 All I had to do was rename the categories to fit my needs and tweak the nav menus a bit.